SQream/sqream_docs/guides/features/concurrency_and_scaling_in_sqream.rst

 To boost the performance of a single statement, start by examining the :ref:`best practices<sql_best_practices>` and ensure the guidelines are followed.

+..
+TODO: we have a lot of techniques to speed up statements which aren't ready for customers to use without support - add something here and in the best practices about this

-Adding additional RAM to nodes, using more GPU memory, and faster CPUs or storage can also help.
+Adding additional RAM to nodes, using more GPU memory, and faster CPUs or storage can also sometimes help.

 .. rubric:: Need help?